Quick Guide to Benidorm

 When to go to Benidorm for Events

 No matter what time of year you visit Benidorm, you're bound to find an exciting event to attend - it's home to more than 55 fiestas a year!
-Benidorm Carnival is thrown in the lead-up to Lent.
-There's parades with extravagant floats, parties and dances (bring a costume!).
 In April it's time for the Benidorm April Fair - while there is dancing and Spanish cultural celebrations, the main focus here is Andalusian food.
-May sees the Benidorm Pink Weekend hit town - a couple of days of parties, languid hours at the beach and live music aimed at the gay community.
+May sees the Benidorm Pink Weekend hit town - a couple of days of parties, languid hours at the beach and live music aimed at the LGBT community.

 November is the Benidorm Fiesta - a huge party with music, parades, fireworks and re-enactments in honour of Our Lady of Suffrage.
 Go at any time of year - except August - and you're bound to find some sort of party or celebration.
 August has the fewest fiestas, so perhaps postpone if your main aim is attending a cultural event, not relaxing on the beach!